ARMIS2111/SRGAN-Implementation/README.md

 This can improve the quality and usefulness of the images in various applications.

 This project aims to enhance the quality of one single image at a time.
+This project uses flickr30k dataset for its training.

 Brief introduction of GANS:-
 GAN (Generative adverserial Networks) are an approach to generative modeling using deep learning methods, such as convolutional neural networks.
 Generative modeling is an unsupervised learning task in machine learning that involves automatically discovering and learning the regularities or patterns in input data in such a way that the model can be used to generate or output new examples that plausibly could have been drawn from the original dataset.